-- Click the LAG link to display all LAG interfaces or click the All link to display both all physical and all LAG interfaces. - 7.
-Select one or more interfaces by taking one of the following actions: - To configure a single interface, select the check box associated with the port, or type the port number in the Go To Interface field and click the Go button. - To configure multiple interfaces with the same settings, select the check box associated with each interface. - To configure all interfaces with the same settings, select the check box in the heading row. - 8.
+- 6. Select whether to display physical interfaces, LAGs, or both by clicking one of the following links above the table heading: - 1 (the unit ID of the switch).
+Only physical interfaces are displayed.
+This is the default setting. - LAG.
+Only LAGs are displayed. - All.
+Both physical interfaces and LAGs are displayed. - 7.
+Select one or more interfaces by taking one of the following actions: - To configure a single interface, select the check box associated with the port, or type the port number in the Go To Interface field and click the Go button. - To configure multiple interfaces with the same settings, select the check box associated with each interface. - To configure all interfaces with the same settings, select the check box in the heading - 8.
 From the Interface Trust Mode menu, select one of the following trust mode options for ingress traffic on the selected interfaces: - Untrusted.
 Do not trust any CoS packet marking at ingress. - 802.1p.
-The eight priority tags that are specified in IEEE 802.1p are p0 to p7.
-The QoS setting lets you map each of the eight priority levels to one of seven internal hardware priority queues.
-The default value is 802.1p. - DSCP.
+IEEE 802.1p specifies eight priority tags (p0 to p7).
+The QoS setting lets you map each of the eight priority levels to an internal hardware priority queue.
+Models GS324T and GS324TP support four hardware queues (0 to 3) and model GS348T supports eight hardware queues (0 to 7).
+The default mode is 802.1p. - DSCP.
 The six most significant bits of the DiffServ field are called the Differentiated Services Code Point (DSCP) bits. - 9.
 In the Interface Shaping Rate field, specify the maximum egress bandwidth allowed.